joh-ann/self-care-center/README.md

 ### Context:
 [x]: <> (Give some context for the project here.
 How long did you have to work on it?
 How far into the Turing program are you?)
+This Solo Challenge gives students and instructors the opportunity to get a pulse on where you are with the foundational concepts of Module 1 curriculum.
+Students should use this as an opportunity to challenge themselves and work completely independently.

 This project was assigned to us on July 18, and I completed it on July 22.
 I am currently in week 3 of mod 1.